nfisher23/nickolasfisher.com/content/blog/Improving-Java-IO-Performance-Reducing-Method-Call-Overhead.md

 Conversely, BufferedReader is implemented to buffer the buffer, so that the underlying stream does not get hit with repeated method calls.
 From the [Oracle documentation on the BufferedReader class](https://docs.oracle.com/javase/8/docs/api/java/io/BufferedReader.html):

-&gt; In general, each read request made of a Reader causes a corresponding &gt; read request to be made of the underlying character or byte stream.
-It is &gt; therefore advisable to wrap a BufferedReader around any Reader whose read() &gt; operations may be costly, such as FileReaders and InputStreamReaders.
+> In general, each read request made of a Reader causes a corresponding
+> read request to be made of the underlying character or byte stream.
+It is
+> therefore advisable to wrap a BufferedReader around any Reader whose read()
+> operations may be costly, such as FileReaders and InputStreamReaders.

 And:

-&gt; Programs that use DataInputStreams for textual input can be localized by &gt; replacing each DataInputStream with an appropriate BufferedReader.
+> Programs that use DataInputStreams for textual input can be localized by
+> replacing each DataInputStream with an appropriate BufferedReader.

 So, a benchmark that achieves the same result would look like: